MoreOutput/RockMUD/README.md

 RockMUD (0.1.9) is a WebSockets MUD server with node.js.

-Doing what I can to keep a test server running on nodejitsu: http://moreoutput.rockmud.jit.su/.
-Client 'terminal' will be addressed soon.
-You can reach me directly: moreoutput@gmail.com.

-History:
-RockMUD was spawned out of my love of MUDs and too many late night coffees.

 Goals:
 * A Diku-like MUD experience from within the browser using HTML5 and NodeJS.
-* Leverage HTML for MUD text.
-* Everything is JavaScript / JSON.
 * Fast Development
 * Easy client GUI creation and triggering client side events.
 * Real-time browser OLC and world management.
-* Games should have little issue sharing items, areas and players.
+* Accessible data

 Notes on dependencies:
-* Not using a Node MVC framework.
-* Not using any JS templating engines.
-* No client side framework
-* socket.io >= 1.0
+* Socket.io 1.0 or greater is required.
-* Node > .12.X
+* Development aims to keep up with latested node release.

 Some things Currently in 0.1.9:
-* Simple architecture with no whitelisting of commands
+* Simple architecture with no command whitelisting
-* Character creation (Races, Classes, Stats, Passwords) and saving as json files.
+* Character creation (Races, Classes, Stats, Passwords) and saving as json files (/players).
 * Channels
 * Uniform way of scripting commands -- with permission checking
-* JSON areas
+* JSON world definition
 * Command aliases defined client side.
 * Various standard commands (ex: chat, who, look, help, score, save, title, quit, get, drop, say, kill)
-* Basic Combat (kill <mob name>) (Combat round timer not tied into tick timers)
+* Basic Combat (kill <mob name>)
 * Inventory
 * Ticks (ex: regen, server messages, autosave, time, heartbeat, and hunger/thirst are all on their own timer)
-* Movement directions are not static -- anything in a rooms exit array is a valid move.
+* Dynamic movement directions/options.
 * Message Templates
 * Skill Example (see: bash)
-* AI
+* AI (starting)

-#From 10000 feet up:#
+#10000 feet:#
 All design/data elements of RockMUD must be either valid JSON or .js files.
 Please look at the current code and make an effort to match the style if you plan to submit a pull request.

 ##Core Modules, found in /src :##